buianhhuy96/Video_HEVC_Converter/README.md

-# Video HEVC Converter — Ugreen DXP4800 Plus
+# Video HEVC Converter

-Docker service that watches your movie/video libraries, transcodes anything that isn't already HEVC/AV1/VP9 to **HEVC (x265)** using the **Intel 8505 iGPU (Quick Sync Video)**, validates the result, then atomically replaces the original with the same filename.
+Docker service that watches your movie/video libraries, transcodes anything that isn't already HEVC/AV1/VP9 to **HEVC (x265)**, validates the result, then atomically replaces the original with the same filename.
+Intel Quick Sync Video (QSV) acceleration is used when available; otherwise it falls back to software encoding with `libx265`.

-## Why HEVC + Intel QSV on this NAS?

-- Intel 8505 (Alder Lake-N, Iris Xe iGPU) has **hardware HEVC encode + decode** (10-bit HDR-capable).
-Using it keeps CPU near-idle so the NAS stays responsive.
-- HEVC yields ~40–60% smaller files than H.264 at equivalent visual quality —
-  faster streaming over slow networks with less pre-buffering.
-- Hardware transcoding also means Jellyfin/Plex/Emby can serve these files with live re-encoding at wire speed on the same iGPU.
+## Hardware acceleration

+An Intel GPU with QSV support is optional.
+When `/dev/dri/renderD128` is available in the container, the converter first attempts hardware encoding.
+If the device is unavailable or hardware encoding fails, it uses CPU-based `libx265` encoding instead.

 ## What gets converted vs skipped